 This has led itself to some pretty cool sights.

-9. Unemployment is heavily frowned upon
+10. Unemployment is heavily frowned upon

 You can only really live in Longyearbyen if you have a job, somewhere to live and the funds to organise a ticket home.

-10. More rent than own property
+11. More residents rent than own property

 Much of the land on Svalbard is owned by the local Norwegian government and mining companies, who are reluctant to part with it.

 There are restrictions on what colours you can paint your house too, but it helps keep the town looking decidedly cheerful.

-11. The sun disappears for four months of the year
+12. The sun disappears for four months of the year

 The sun disappears from view in late October and doesn’t re-emerge until early March.
 Yikes.

 There are some payoffs – such as the midnight sun during the summer months, when on the flip side, the sun never sets.

 And don’t forget about Solfestuka – a week-long celebration to welcome the return of the sun on the 8th of March.
 The whole town gathers together to await its arrival.

-12. Longyearbyen has some of the speediest internet in the world
+13. The city has some of the speediest internet in the world

-Oh, this made me upset.
+Does Svalbard have internet?
+It sure does.
 Longyearbyen has fibre-optic internet – in fact it is a test-bed for fibre-based services.

-13. The town is home the the northernmost church, post office, ATM, university and bank
+14. The town is home the the northernmost church, post office, ATM, university and bank

 This is disputed by the residents of Ny-Ålesund, who have their own collection of books that you could call a library.
 Let’s let them have it.

 And the northernmost swimming pool and statue of Lenin?
 They can be found in the nearby(ish) ghost town of Pyramiden.

-14. Dogs are encouraged as pets.
+15. Dogs are encouraged as pets.
 Cats are not allowed

 You do apparently need a permit to own a dog, but from what I could see, it didn’t seem like it could be all that difficult to obtain one.